 Applicants can submit their application forms together with the supporting documents at the Greek Visa Service Center.
-All such visa applications will be forwarded for assessment to the Consulate General of Greece in Moscow if submitted at the Greek Visa Service Center in Moscow, Ekaterinburg, Novosibirsk, Samara Kazan, Nyzhny Novgorod, Krasnoyarsk, Kaliningrad, Irkutsk, Ufa, Khabarovsk and Vladivostok; to the Consulate General of Greece in St. Petersburg if submitted at the Greek Visa Service Center in St. Petersburg or Murmansk; and to the Consulate General of Greece in Novorossiysk if submitted at the Greek Visa Service Center in Novorossiysk, Rostov-on-don, Krasnodar and Sochi.
+All such visa applications will be forwarded for assessment to the Consulate General of Greece in Moscow if submitted at the Greek Visa Service Center in Moscow, Ekaterinburg, Novosibirsk, Samara, Kazan, Nyzhny Novgorod, Krasnoyarsk, Kaliningrad, Omsk, Perm, Saratov, Irkutsk, Ufa, Khabarovsk and Vladivostok; to the Consulate General of Greece in St. Petersburg if submitted at the Greek Visa Service Center in St. Petersburg or Murmansk; and to the Consulate General of Greece in Novorossiysk if submitted at the Greek Visa Service Center in Novorossiysk, Rostov-on-don and Krasnodar.

 Please click here to check for the details on where to apply.

 Applicants who have already applied for a visa can Track Your Application using our visa application tracker service

 Please click here to view the new application procedure.